bbauska/JS-Programs/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="js-5">5.
 Check if Date is Valid</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-Use the following snippet to check if a given date is valid or not.
+<p>Use the following snippet to check if a given date is valid or not.</p>
 <pre>
 const isDateValid = (...val) => !Number.isNaN(new Date(...val).valueOf());
 isDateValid("December 17, 1995 03:24:00");